 phpinfo.php file with your browser and check the following line:

 The second possible cause would be "Gzip compression", which is usually activated on Apache by using

 gzip directives on NGINX.

-We would recommend ask the hosting provider or system administrator to disable "Gzip compression" for you as it requires a higher level of access, but if they can’t do this for you and you are using Apache/LiteSpeed Web Server, you can disable "Gzip compression" at a specific directory with an
+We would recommend asking your hosting provider or system administrator to disable "Gzip compression" for you as it requires a higher level of access.
+If they can’t do this for you and you are using an Apache/LiteSpeed Web Server, you can disable "Gzip compression" on a specific directory with an